arrow-left

 • Q: Is the camera sensor <insert_sensor_name_here> supported by your firmware?

-• A: Our default firmware currently only supports the Raspberry PI IMX219.
+• A: Our default firmware currently only supports the Raspberry PI IMX219arrow-up-right.
 If you need further support with a different camera, you may want to contact us (support@auvidea.eu)

 • Q: My custom camera does not work on your board?